brucemcpherson/cGoa/dependencies.md

 # Google Apps Script Project: cGoa
-This repo (cGoa) was automatically updated on 29 February 2016 10:09:37 GMT by GasGit
+This repo (cGoa) was automatically updated on 18 March 2016 12:10:55 GMT by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cGoa